dentearl/quick_plot/README.md

       --regression          turn on a simple linear regression line --jitter              turn on jitter for certain plotting modes --random_seed RANDOM_SEED
-                            Random seed for use with --jitter flag.
+                            Random seed for use with --jitter and --downsample flags.
       --aspect_equal        Turn on equal aspect ratio for the plot

     contour mode: